 Can you provide a real scenario of a designer needing insurance?

 One thing graphic designers have to be mindful of is copyright infringement.
-It's the biggest cause of claims against them.
-This is what happened to Shepard Fairey, an artist and graphic designer.
+It's one of the biggest causes of claims against them.

 Be a trusted and insured professional